Ms. Regina Bafaki, ACFODE Executive Director giving her opening remarks.

 The entrepreneurship circle engaging in a discussion

-In his closing remarks Mr Mathias Kamp, KAS country representative acknowledged that the day was very useful and youthful at the same time since it brought together two important strings that KAS prides in; linking the empowerment of the youth and empowerment of women.
-He also called upon the youth to carry forward the discussions among their peers.
+In his closing remarks Mr. Mathias Kamp, KAS country representative acknowledged that the day was very useful and youthful at the same time since it brought together two important strings that KAS prides in; ‘linking the empowerment of the youth and empowerment of women.’
+He called upon the youth to carry forward the discussions on gender, governance, leadership and gender mainstreaming among their peers.

 Mr Mathias Kamp, KAS country representative giving his remarks.